+86 4008783488

 4. Etching: The areas of the copper not protected by the photoresist are then chemically etched away, leaving behind the pattern of the circuit.

-5. Layering and Bonding: For multi-layer PCBs, individual layers are aligned and bonded together under heat and pressure.
+5. Layering and Bonding: For multi-layer PCB, individual layers are aligned and bonded together under heat and pressure.
 This process involves the use of prepreg material (a type of bonding glue) to ensure the layers adhere properly.

 7. Plating: The drilled holes are plated with copper to establish a connection between the different layers of the PCB.
 This plating also strengthens the holes.